How will my brand benefit from storytelling photography?

 Do you offer product photography services?

 Yes.
-I offer product photography as a stand alone service or an add-on service to a brand storytelling shoot.
+I offer product photography as a stand alone service and as a discounted add-on service to a brand storytelling shoot.

 Where are you based?